ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 Both Wireshark and `tcpdump` can be used to capture packets from a live network.
 However, `tcpdump` is a terminal-based application while Wireshark has a graphical user interface.
 Since we have terminal-based SSH sessions on our remote hosts, we will use `tcpdump` to capture network packets.

+Note that despite its name, `tcpdump` does not only capture TCP packets - it captures all types of packets!

 We will start by learning how to use `tcpdump` to capture all network packets arriving at or leaving a particular network interface.
 When using `tcpdump`, we will use the `-i` argument to specify the name of the interface that we want to capture traffic on.

 On the "romeo" host, run